Lunebun/ID-Assignment-2/README.md

 # ID-Assignment-2

-Project Name: School Odyssey
+Project Name: Odyssey

-Features:
-School odyssey is a quiz based application with game features used in a school's open house for various booths to test the student's knowledge on a particular subject!

-1. Introduction of quizes and triva.

-2. Gamification rewards
+Hello.
+Odyssey is a quiz based web application with gamification designs and a rewards based system based on the score the user scored on the quiz.
+This quiz web application is generally designed to be used in booth games for general knowledge, for instance a game station at a school open house or to test the general knowledge of someone.
+It is meant to be played in multiple rounds in which the more the user scores the better the prizes he/she can redeem.

+Design Process

 Technologies used:
 1. Visual Studio Code